pingcap/docs-cn/v3.0/reference/tools/data-migration/configure/task-configuration-file.md

     route-rules: ["route-rule-1", "route-rule-2"]                      # The name of the mapping rule between the table matching the upstream database instance and the downstream database.
     filter-rules: ["filter-rule-1"]                                    # The name of the binlog filtering rule of the table matching the upstream database instance.
-    column-mapping-rules: ["cm-rule-1"]                                # The name of the column mapping rule of the table matching the upstream database instance.
     black-white-list:  "bw-rule-1"                                     # The name of the black and white lists filtering rule of the table matching the upstream database instance.

     mydumper-config-name: "global"                                     # The Mydumper configuration name.